 Lara Zarowsky is the Executive & Policy Director of the Washington Innocence Project.
 Following her work as non-partisan counsel in the Washington State Legislature, Lara joined Washington Innocence Project in 2010 to lead its policy efforts.

-Lara serves on the national Innocence Network Executive Board where she sits on several committees.
-She received her undergraduate degree from the Evergreen State College, is a graduate of the University of Washington School of Law and alumna of the Washington Innocence Project Clinic, and holds a Certificate in Nonprofit Management through the University of Washington.
+Lara serves on the national Innocence Network Executive Board where she sits on several committees and working groups.
+She received her undergraduate degree from the Evergreen State College, is a graduate of the University of Washington School of Law, alumna of the Washington Innocence Project Clinic, and holds a Certificate in Nonprofit Management through the University of Washington.